In Pursuit of Justice

-In 1987, Jonathan’s uncle, Franklin Jones, Jr. was elected President of the State Bar of Texas.
-Mike Miller joined Jones, Jones and Baldwin, Inc. in 1988.
-Mentored by the firm, Mike developed expertise in prosecuting Federal Employee Liability Act (FELA) cases against the railroad.
+In 1987, Jonathan’s uncle, Franklin Jones, Jr. became President of the State Bar of Texas.
+Then, in 1988, Mike Miller joined Jones, Jones and Baldwin, Inc. Mentored by the firm, Mike developed expertise in prosecuting Federal Employee Liability Act (FELA) cases against the railroad.

 Mike and Jonathan have a need to seek justice bred back four generations.